 If your injury is not life threatening and you do not want to wait a prolonged amount of time, come to Go To Ortho.
 Typical injury symptoms are sharp pain, swelling, bruising and tenderness, particularly as a result of a fall, collision or repetitive strain.
 Go To Ortho also treats cuts, wounds and joint pain.

-We treat any immediate injury to your muscles, ligaments or bones, including injuries to the shoulders, arms, elbows, wrists, hips, pelvis, legs, knees, ankles and feet.
+We treat any immediate injury to your muscles, ligaments, joints or bones, including injuries to the shoulders, arms, elbows, wrists, hips, pelvis, legs, knees, ankles and feet.
 As noted here on our website, we treat:

 Yes.
 We treat all back and neck injuries.